-Select this attribute to cause the ODBC driver to modify the values in the result set returned from metadata calls (such as SQLGetTypeInfo) so that they conform to the expected ODBC3 result set specification.
+When ON (i.e. set to 1 or checked), this attribute causes the ODBC driver to modify the values in the result set returned from metadata calls (such as SQLGetTypeInfo) so that they conform to the expected ODBC3 result set specification.